Diverse audience at community meeting applauding

 Dr. Michael Barnes, Mayfield City Schools Superintendent

-Dr. Michael Barnes, Superintendent of Mayfield City Schools in Ohio, recently presented during a breakout session at Studer Education’s annual What’s Right in Education leadership conference.
+Dr. Michael Barnes, Superintendent of Mayfield City Schools in Ohio, presented at Studer Education’s annual What’s Right in Education leadership conference.
 Reflecting on his 31-year journey in education, Dr. Barnes recognized the unique challenges that come with being a superintendent, especially when dealing with a diverse community.
 He humorously noted, “In terms of street cred, I have a significant amount, but that doesn’t come without its challenges because they feel that they have access to you all the time.”

-Returning to Mayfield during the complexities of the COVID-19 era, Dr. Barnes identified a pervasive issue: a breakdown of trust within the school community.
-The challenge was formidable — reestablishing trust that had eroded during a period of uncertainty and division.
+When Dr. Barnes returned to Mayfield during the complexities of the COVID-19 era, he noticed a big issue: a breakdown of trust in the school community.
+The challenge was clear — rebuilding trust that had eroded during a time of uncertainty and division.
 To tackle this, Dr. Barnes implemented strategic approaches, focusing on mindset, a 100-day transition plan, and the “four anchors of trust” — access, relationships, stakeholder involvement, and progress monitoring feedback.

-The transformative impact of rebuilding trust became evident in Mayfield City Schools’ achievements.
-The district saw a remarkable 10-point improvement in its overall achievement score, earning a prestigious five-star rating from the state of Ohio.
+Rebuilding trust had a huge impact on Mayfield City Schools’ success.
+The district’s overall achievement score jumped by 10 points, earning it a prestigious five-star rating from the state of Ohio.

-Dr. Barnes highlighted that the community’s trust enabled the implementation of innovative approaches, such as a fully personalized learning experience at the high school level.
-This initiative demonstrated the dividends of trust, empowering the district to create an environment where students thrive and achieve.
-As Dr. Barnes concluded, “The only reason why we were able to do this is because the community has trust in the district,” underscoring the pivotal role of trust in shaping the future of education in Mayfield City Schools.
+Dr. Barnes emphasized that community trust allowed for innovative approaches, like a fully personalized learning experience at the high school level.
+This initiative showed the benefits of trust, creating an environment where students thrive.
+As Dr. Barnes put it, “The only reason we could do this is because the community trusts the district,” highlighting the crucial role trust plays in shaping Mayfield City Schools’ future.

 KEY TAKEAWAYS